 Its packaging requires a separate mention and admiration of those obviously beautiful colorful glass bottles that are also recyclable.
 My husband always teases me that if I could, I would have all of my favorite beauty products with me at all times just to admire the packaging (well, technically, I could, but that would be insane).
 What he means is that if I like the packaging, I become a little obsessed with it.
-I show it to my friends multiple times when they come over, I take like a thousand photos of it (and then show them to my friends), I keep saying “just look at that packaging” for the hundredth time while using the product..
+I show it to my friends multiple times when they come over, I take like thousand photos of it (and then show to my friends), I keep saying “just look at that packaging” for the hundredth time while using the product.
 OK OK, I’m just kidding, it’s actually not that bad (pretty close, though!).
-Raw Gaia definitely has one of those packaging designs that looks very appealing and beautiful to me.
+Raw Gaia definitely has one of those package designs that looks very appealing and beautiful to me.
 But enough about that, here are some thoughts about the products.

 This Glow Spray in a bright green spray bottle is called a moisturizer spray and is something I’ve never heard about before.
-If you like novelty, this will probably sound as tempting to you as it did to me.
+If you like the novelty, this will sound as tempting to you as it did to me.
 Packed with cold pressed organic argan and hemp oils, MSM, and skin clearing and calming floral waters of juniper and sage, it’s some sort of toner with light moisturizing abilities.